Undergraduate Course: Sociology 2a: Thinking Sociologically (SCIL08012)

-- Students will be able to understand and participate in key debates in sociology about core theoretical questions
+- understand and participate in key debates in sociology about core theoretical questions

-- Students will be able to understand the strengths and weaknesses of different theoretical approaches
+- understand the strengths and weaknesses of different theoretical approaches

 - Students will have learned how empirical research in sociology is informed and shaped by theoretical questions

-- Students will be able to reflect on the significance of whether sociological knowledge is framed in a local, national or global way
+- reflect on the significance of whether sociological knowledge is framed in a local, national or global way

 - Students will have an understanding of the interplay between social structures and social inequalities